stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/01-public-cloud/06-tke.md

 ---
 title: "Tencent-TKE"
 metaTitle: "Creating TKE clusters in Palette"
-metaDescription: "The methods of creating clusters for a speedy deployment on Tencent-TKE"
+description: "The methods of creating clusters for a speedy deployment on Tencent-TKE"
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---